AsahiLinux/docs/SW:Boot.md

 # Stage 0 (SecureROM)

 This stage is located in the boot ROM.
 Among others, it verifies, loads and executes normal stage 1 from NOR.
-If this fails, it falls back to DFU mode.
+If this fails, it falls back to DFU and wait for an iBSS loader to be sent, before continuing with the DFU flow at stage 1.

-# Normal boot
+# Normal flow

 ## Stage 1 (LLB)